Kruthikshiv/app/README.md

 1. "/register" : This is the first step in the app to register as a user
 2. "/login" : User can use this end point to login.
-Upon successful login an token is created and used for authentication of all the routes
+Upon successful login an token is created and used for authentication of all the routes.
+It is common for both user and admin.
 3. "/get-product-catalog" : End point for getting all product details
 4. "/place-order" : End point for user to place order
 5. "/cancel-order" : End point for user to cancel order